ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ### Transaction Expiration

-Another step in checking external transactions is `valid_until` field.
+Another step used to check the validity of external transactions is the `valid_until` field.
 As you can see from the variable name, this is the time in UNIX before the transaction is valid.
-If this check fails, the contract completes the processing of the transaction with `32 exit code`.
+If this verification process fails, the contract completes the processing of the transaction and returns the 32 exit code follows:

 ```func
 var (subwallet_id, valid_until, msg_seqno) = (cs~load_uint(32), cs~load_uint(32), cs~load_uint(32));
 throw_if(35, valid_until <= now());
 ```

-This is only a protection against various errors when the transaction is no longer valid but for some reason, was still sent to the blockchain.
+This algorithm works to protect against the susceptibility of various errors when the transaction is no longer valid but was still sent to the blockchain for an unknown reason.

-### Differences between Wallet v3 and Wallet v4
+### Wallet v3 and Wallet v4 Differences

-The only difference between these versions is that Wallet v4 has `plugins` that can be installed and deleted.
-These are special smart contracts, which have the right to ask once at a particular time a certain number of TON from a wallet smart contract.
+The only difference between Wallet v3 and Wallet v4 is that Wallet v4 makes use of `plugins` that can be installed and deleted.
+These plugins are special smart contracts which are able to request a specific number of TON at a specific time from a wallet smart contract.

-Wallet smart contract, in turn, will send the required amount of TON in response without the need for the owner to participate.
+Wallet smart contracts, in turn, will send the required amount of TON in response without the need for the owner to participate.
 This is similar to the **subscription model** for which plugins are created.
-We will be going into these details in this tutorial, as this is not our main task, and wallets are identical in all other cases.
+We will not learn these details, because this is out of the scope of this tutorial.

-### So how do wallets help us to communicate with other smart contracts?
+### How Wallets facilitate communication with Smart Contracts

-As we already know, a wallet smart contract accepts external transactions, validates them and accepts them if all checks are passed.
-The contract then starts the loop of retrieving messages from the body of external messages, creates internal messages and sends them to the blockchain:
+As we discussed earlier, a wallet smart contract accepts external transactions, validates them and accepts them if all checks are passed.
+The contract then starts the loop of retrieving messages from the body of external messages then creates internal messages and sends them to the blockchain as follows:

 ```func
 cs~touch();